 The Book Corner has a lovely story about an unlikely friendship told and illustrated with utmost tenderness – it will leave you with a smile on your face and a lump in your throat, and maybe a welling up of love for your friends.
 Friends are special creatures; they are not ‘just’ friends!

 In the mid-month issue, we have Kaustav Bakshi in Friendship, Sexuality and the Auden Group revealing how a ‘(homo)sexual’ friendship among three British writers produced a plethora of great literary works.
 In Dosti, Main Love and Someone Special, Sonam and Ekta Oza tell us about their research with young people in two resettlement colonies of South Delhi and how these young women and men perceive friendships and romantic relationships and the lines they draw between different kinds of relationships.
 Leaving aside the lines between friendship and romance, even within friendships certain lines may be difficult to cross as Asmi highlights, from personal experience, the complexities of broaching a topic like BDSM with one’s friends in Pyaar, Dosti, Sex aur BDSM.

-In the blogrolls we have an article by Tanya Manglik on slut-shaming and friend-zoning being two sides of the same coin, one by Nisha Susan on being in friend-love, Shreya writing about how and why she reclaimed hugs, and to bring us back full circle to the questions we began this editorial with, about being “just friends”, a chapter from The Book of Life that ends with, “I am so sorry, couldn’t we just be… lovers?”
+In the blogrolls we have an article by Tanya Manglik on slut-shaming and friend-zoning being two sides of the same coin, and to bring us back full circle to the questions we began this editorial with, about being “just friends”, a chapter from The Book of Life that ends with, “I am so sorry, couldn’t we just be… lovers?”
 Read on with Agents of Ishq’s line up of songs celebrating friendship playing in the background.